 Assessing Progress in RE

-Below is some updated guidance for assessing pupil progress in RE.
-This guidance reflects more general developments in thinking about assessment, as well as taking account of the recent Ofsted RE Research Review (May 2021).
+Below is some guidance for assessing pupil progress in RE.
+This guidance reflects more general developments in thinking about assessment, as well as taking account of the Ofsted RE Research Review (May 2021).
 This is accompanied by a second guidance document that focuses on what it might look like to 'get better' at the ways of knowing (disciplinary knowledge).